Skip Navigation Links

-Fostering Cohort Recruitment Virtual Forum
+Fostering Cohort Recruitment (FCR) Virtual Forum

 The goal of the FCR Virtual Forum was to galvanize the wider scientific community around the success of cohort recruitment models geared toward enhancing diversity, equity, inclusion, and accessibility (DEIA) for faculty.